arelate/gaugin/README.md

       - "1848:1848"
 ```

 NOTE: `gaugin` needs direct access to digital files fetched by `vangogh` (images, videos, downloads).
 While `gaugin` doesn't need to run on the same server, it's recommended for easier configuration.
-Mounting remote `vangogh` volume is out of scope of this document.
+Mounting remote `vangogh` volume is out of scope for this document.

 - (move it to location of your choice, e.g. `/docker/gaugin` or remote server or anywhere else)
 - while in the directory with that config - pull the image with `docker-compose pull`